-Organisation: Acorn Medical Services Name of Caller: Stephen Allen

-Μ Major incident Has a Major Incident been declared?
-YES/NO (If no, then complete ETHANE message) Ε Exact Location What is the exact location or geographical area of incident Τ Type of Incident What kind of in .ident init? Η Hazards V hat huards or lotential hazunds caulhr .dentified? Α Access 'hat are the best routes for access and egress? Ŋ Num per of How many casualties are there and what condition are they in?
+Time of c all: Date Organisation: Acorn Medical Services Name of Caller: Tel No: Μ Major incident Has a Major Incident been declared?
+YES/NO (If no, then complete ETHANE message) Ε Exact Location What is the exact location or geographical area of incident Τ Type of Incident What kind of incident is it? Η Hazards What hazards or potential hazards can be identified? Α Access What are the best routes for access and egress? Ν Number of casualties How many casualties are there and what condition are they in?
 E Emergency Services Which and how many emergency responder assets/personnel are required or are already on-scene?